frankalcantara/frankalcantara.github.io/_posts/2023-07-12-introducao-a-programacao-logica.md

 1. **Eliminar os Bicondicionais:** substitua todas as ocorrências de $A\leftrightarrow B$ Por $A\rightarrow B \wedge B\rightarrow A$.
 2. **Eliminar Implicações**: substitua todas as ocorrências de implicação $A \rightarrow B$ Por $\neg A \lor B$.
-3. **Colocar a Negação no Interior dos Parenteses**: Use as leis de De Morgan para mover as negações para dentro, aplicando:
+3. **Colocar a Negação no Interior dos parênteses**: Use as leis de De Morgan para mover as negações para dentro, aplicando:

    - $\neg (\forall x A) \equiv \exists x \neg A$
    - $\neg (\exists x A) \equiv \forall x \neg A$